 1. Unemployment Scarring and the Role of Public Policy

 Does unemployment breed unemployment?
-Can unemployment benefit institutions mitigate the negative effects of unemployment?
+Can unemployment benefit institutions mitigate the negative socioeconomic consequences of unemployment?

-In recent years, Irma has continued to contribute to research on unemployment scarring.
-Her co-authored article (with H. Ganzeboom) published at Social Science Research in 2015, for example, provided new evidence about the heterogeneity in the effects of unemployment scarring.
-It showed that negative income effects among women were mainly driven by human capital depreciation, while for men they were mainly the result of stigma attached to unemployment.
-Related with unemployment scarring, her co-authored work (with A. Manzoni) published at Schmöllers Jahrbuch in 2011 investigated the implications of unemployment on career instability.
-The study took advantage of the German Socio-Economic Panel (GSOEP) which allowed for the examinatin of entire employment careers rather than single transitions in and out of employment.
-Findings from this study provided novel empirical evidence on cumulative disadvantage processes following spells of unemployment.
+In recent years, I have continued to contribute to research on unemployment scarring.
+For example, my co-authored article (with H. Ganzeboom) published at Social Science Research in 2015 provided new evidence about the heterogeneity in the effects of unemployment scarring.
+We showed that wage penalties among women were mainly driven by human capital depreciation, while for men they were mainly the result of the stigma attached to previous spells of unemployment.

-Related to unemployment and labour market inequalities, co-authored work (with J. Munoz-Comet) at the European Sociological Review in 2016 (IF 2.941, A, top 7% in Sociology journals according to 2017 Thomson Reuters Journal Citation Reports) investigated whether job loss differentials between immigrant and native workers varied across changing economic periods in Spain.
-Sophisticated decomposition models revealed that structural factors, including occupational level and the type of employment contracts, accounted for most job loss differentials between immigrants and natives.
-However, disproportionate risks of job loss among immigrant workers were found particularly during economic downturns, suggesting that possible discriminatory practices could have been activated during economic fluctuations.
+Related to unemployment and labour market inequalities, co-authored work (with J. Munoz-Comet) in the European Sociological Review in 2016 investigated whether the probability of job loss differed between immigrant and native workers during economic fluctuations.
+We focused on Spain because it was one of the European countries most impacted by the Great Recession.
+Sophisticated decomposition models were used, revealing that most job loss differentials between immigrants and natives could be accounted for by structural factors, such as occupational level and the type of employment contract.
+However, disproportionate risks of job loss were found among immigrant workers during economic downturns, indicating that discriminatory practices may have been activated during these periods.